 The mirror that has always been on the far end of the corridor is no longer there.
 It was hanging on the wall when Dick earlier entered (see Figure 15).

 The hall is cast in greenish-blue light.
 The camera turns with Wendy as she reaches the lobby doors to see all the lights off and it cast in a deep blue light, spiderwebs covering everything.
 Dick no longer lies on the floor.
 Though the drapes were earlier closed, light from the outside maze pours in.
 Skeletal forms are seated and standing about.
 Wendy screams.

 618 MS skeletons.
 (2:13:32)

 Cut to a group of skeletons seated where Jack had lunch on Closing Day.
 They wear tuxes, white tie, and long dresses that are of a generation before the flapper party we'd seen earlier.
 A champagne bottle and glasses rest on a table.

 Cut to the seating area before the phone booths with their modern phones.
 We see skeletal men in the booths.
 A skeletal man and two women are seated before the booths.
 On the table before them are two bottles of champagne and more glasses.
 Cobwebs are everywhere and the table is thick with dust.

 620 MS skeleton and waiter.
 (2:13:37)

 A group of 6 skeletons, including a balding waiter with hair on the sides of his head.
 Could this be Delbert Grady?
 But the hair appears longer than his.
 He looks a little like Bozo the clown.
-As with the other skeletons, they ll seem to be facing Wendy, looking at her.
-Again, they are in white tie tuxes and dresses earlier than flapper garb.
+As with the other skeletons, they all seem to be facing Wendy, looking at her.
+Again, they are in white tie tuxes and dresses that appear to be from an era earlier than the flapper garb.

 621 LS Jack from behind.
 (2:13:40)